 Teachers teach and challenge pupils based on our progressive curriculum planning, which is in line with the requirements set out in the National Curriculum for science.

 Our science leader is Mrs Cumberland.

 In KS1 & KS2, the content of science teaching and learning is set out in the 2014 National Curriculum for primary schools in England.
 Each year, a number of science strands are repeated across the Key Stages with increasing levels of difficulty.
-These scientific strands are woven into the UWPF long term planning cycles (KS1: 3 years & KS2: 4 years) and linked to the main topic driver (wherever possible).
-They are planned by the class teacher and differentiated to cover all the outcomes for each year group.
-For example, a group of lessons considering: ‘Animals including humans’, would involve: looking at the human body, recognising animal groups and sorting these animals in the Year 2 group; but, at the same time and in the same classroom, the Year 6 children will be studying the internal structure of the human body in relation to circulation, classifying living things based on more complex characteristics and exploring scientific research into this classification.
+These scientific strands are woven into the UWPF long term planning cycles and linked to the main topic driver (wherever possible).
+They are planned by the class teacher and adapted as appropriate to secure challenging outcomes for each year group.

 Alongside the knowledge and understanding of science strands, runs the ‘working scientifically’ element of the science curriculum, this is planned and implemented across the UWPF in the same way.
 It focuses on the skills the children need to become accurate, careful and confident practical scientists.
 Children are expected to master certain skills in each year group and there is a very clear progression of these set out for each school to refer to within the National Curriculum.
 For example: In Year 1 a child may have to ask questions, carry out a simple test, record simple data and then try to answer questions.
 By Year 6, they should be able to plan and carry out a fair test by using equipment accurately and taking exact readings or measurements.
 They are also expected to be able to draw conclusions from their results and record them using a range of graphs and charts.